MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/New-PSDrive.md

 ## DESCRIPTION
 The **New-PSDrive** cmdlet creates temporary and persistent drives that are mapped to or associated with a location in a data store, such as a network drive, a directory on the local computer, or a registry key, and persistent Windows mapped network drives that are associated with a file system location on a remote computer.

-Temporary drives exist only in the current Windows PowerShell session and in sessions that you create in the current session.
+Temporary drives exist only in the current PowerShell session and in sessions that you create in the current session.
-They can have any name that is valid in Windows PowerShell and can be mapped to any local or remote resource.
+They can have any name that is valid in PowerShell and can be mapped to any local or remote resource.
-You can use temporary Windows PowerShell drives to access data in the associated data store, just as you would do with any mapped network drive.
+You can use temporary PowerShell drives to access data in the associated data store, just as you would do with any mapped network drive.
 You can change locations into the drive, by using Set-Location, **cd**, or **chdir**, and access the contents of the drive by using Get-Item, Get-ChildItem, or **dir**.

-However, because temporary drives are known only to Windows PowerShell, you cannot access them by using File Explorer, Windows Management Instrumentation (WMI), Component Object Model (COM), or the Microsoft .NET Framework, or by using tools such as Net Use.
+However, because temporary drives are known only to PowerShell, you cannot access them by using File Explorer, Windows Management Instrumentation (WMI), Component Object Model (COM), or the Microsoft .NET Framework, or by using tools such as Net Use.

 The following features are added to **New-PSDrive** in Windows PowerShell 3.0:

 - Mapped network drives.
 You can use the *Persist* parameter of **New-PSDrive** to create Windows mapped network drives.
-Unlike temporary Windows PowerShell drives, Windows mapped network drives are not session-specific.
+Unlike temporary PowerShell drives, Windows mapped network drives are not session-specific.
 They are saved in Windows and they can be managed by using standard Windows tools, such as File Explorer and Net Use.
 Mapped network drives must have a drive-letter name and be connected to a remote file system location.
 When your command is scoped locally (no dot-sourcing), the *Persist* parameter does not persist the creation of a **PSDrive** beyond the scope in which the command is running.
 If you are running **New-PSDrive** inside a script, and you want the drive to persist indefinitely, you must dot-source the script.
 For best results, to force a new drive to persist indefinitely, add the *Scope* parameter to your command, and set its value to Global.
 - External drives.
-When an external drive is connected to the computer, Windows PowerShell automatically adds a **PSDrive** to the file system that represents the new drive.
+When an external drive is connected to the computer, PowerShell automatically adds a **PSDrive** to the file system that represents the new drive.
-You do not have to restart Windows PowerShell.
+You do not have to restart PowerShell.
-Similarly, when an external drive is disconnected from the computer, Windows PowerShell automatically deletes the **PSDrive** that represents the removed drive.
+Similarly, when an external drive is disconnected from the computer, PowerShell automatically deletes the **PSDrive** that represents the removed drive.
 - Credentials for UNC Paths.
 When the value of the *Root* parameter is a UNC path, such as \\\\Server\Share, the credential specified in the value of the *Credential* parameter is used to create the **PSDrive**.
 Otherwise, *Credential* is not effective when you are creating new file system drives.